laboon/CS1530/cs1530-course-info.md

 Students will be grouped into groups of 4 or 5, and will work on a project of their choosing (authorized by the instructor) for the duration of the course.
 There will be several sprints, at the end of each of which the students will have a working version of their software available on Github, as well as documentation and other information (specified for each particular sprint).

-Deliverables must be committed to Github by the beginning of class on the day that it is due.
+Deliverables must be committed to GitHub by the beginning of class on the day that it is due.
 Late deliverables will NOT be accepted unless authorized __at least 24 hours before the due date__.

 ## Lightning Talk
 All students will give a 5 minute presentation on an aspect of software engineering not covered by the course.
 This should be something relevant and not familiar to other students in the class.
 The talk should be aimed at peers; it is not to be an academic paper, but a way of explaining something interesting to the class.
+There will be signup times that you can add yourself to by issuing a PR to the repo.
+If somebody beats you to a time, you will have to select a new time, so check any pending PRs first!

 Good examples include:
 * An interesting algorithm